deniselashlley/gatsby-netlify-cms/src/pages/home/index.md

       of a Yoga practice.
 I offer a reduced rate or FOC regular class to one charitable organisation for their service users.
 [Contact me to find out more](mailto:jess@thelighttreeyoga.co.uk)
-    title: SERVICES – WHAT I OFFER
+    title: Services
+    subHeading: What I can offer
   subscribe:
     body: >-
       **SOULSHALL MATA - **[subscribe to mixcloud](/)